UnstableDesign/AdaCAD/docs/reference/operations/diff.md

 draft: true
 ---
 # diff
-<!--![file](./img/diff.png)-->

-## Description
 Applies binary math to two drafts.
 To do so, it looks at each interlacement in input drafts a and b and it returns a black cell in any location where the two draft cells were different

+<!--![file](./img/diff.png)-->

 ## Parameters
 - tbd